sisl.physics.DynamicalMatrix

 - Parameters:

-) – the chosen gauge, cell for cell vector gauge, and orbital for atomic distance gauge.format (
+numpy.complex128gauge (Literal['lattice', 'atomic']) – the chosen gauge, lattice for lattice vector gauge, and atomic for atomic distance gauge.

 See also